-- Guaranteeing that the facility is up and running (e.g. answering/solving "could it be that wirelesss node X is down?") - Providing pointers to documentation on how the facility and software platforms can be used (e.g. "how to use the w-iLab.t testbed" => answer: check out our tutorial online at page x") - Providing pointers to technical questions as far as relevant (e.g. answering "do you know how I could change the Wi-Fi channel" => answer: yes, it is described on following page: y"; irrelevant questions are for example "how to copy a directory under Linux")
+- Guaranteeing that the facility is up and running (e.g. answering/solving "Why can I not reach wirelesss node X?") - Providing pointers to documentation on how the facility and software platforms can be used (e.g. "how to use the w-iLab.t testbed" => answer: check out our tutorial online at page x") - Providing pointers to technical questions as far as relevant (e.g. answering "do you know how I could change the Wi-Fi channel" => answer: yes, it is described on following page: y"; irrelevant questions are for example "how to copy a directory under Linux")